 Travel to the nearby Black Range State Park and take the walk to Bunjil's Shelter– a huge rock overhang with ancient rock art depicting Bunjil, an Aboriginal spirit figure.

-- Take a break at pretty Cato Park, take a walk around the lake and kids can enjoy the playground.
+- Take a break at pretty Cato Park - walk around the lake and kids can enjoy the playground.

-- Stop in at one of the many cafes on Stawell's Main Street and take in the town's historic gold rush architecture and the striking Grampians mountain range in the distance.
+- Stop in at one of the many cafes on Stawell's Main Street or visit Grampians Ale Works, an independent family-owned brewery.

 - Visit Big Hill lookout for some of the best views over the Black Range and the Grampians National Park.
 A great place to have a picnic and watch the sunset over the town.